Total Knee Replacement

 - Inserting a Spacer - In order to create a smooth, gliding surface, a medical-grade plastic spacer is inserted between the femoral and tibial component.

 After total knee replacement surgery, there will be some pain, but the medical team will provide the proper medication to make the patient as comfortable as possible.
-Walking and knee movement will being soon after the surgery where a physical therapist will provide instructions on the specific exercises to strengthen the leg and restore knee movement to allow for walking and other activities post operatively.
+Walking and knee movement will begin soon after the surgery where a physical therapist will provide instructions on the specific exercises to strengthen the leg and restore knee movement to allow for walking and other activities post operatively.
 The majority of the recovery process will occur at home where proper care must be taken in terms of wound care, diet, and activity as prescribed by the physician and physical therapist.
 Patients who have undergone total knee replacement surgery generally resume most activities four to eight weeks post operatively.
 Each patient is unique, so the recovery period will vary depending on the level of activity the individual hopes to resume; this should be discussed with the physician as well as the physical therapist.

 CALL 911 IMMEDIATELY IF YOU ARE HAVING A MEDICAL EMERGENCY!